 Cataloguing Jenny’s constructions of paper and card was a challenge.
 The challenge was to identify them, describe them precisely enough to distinguish between them, and then categorise them in a way which demonstrated their artistic purpose.

 There were about 40 works already boxed and so definitely regarded by Jenny as finished.
-All but a few were white card and paper, in white frames, and all but a few 60 x 60 cms.
+All but a few were white card and paper, in white frames of which all but a few were 60 x 60 cms.
 About half were objects or shapes in 3 x 3 grids.
-We could not see dates or titles, although later when we removed the frames to photograph them we found most had a signature and date incised on the card so it wouldn’t interrupt the purity of the design.
+We could not see dates or titles, although later when we removed the frames to photograph them we found most had a signature and date incised on the card so it wouldn’t interrupt the purity of the design, and some did have a title.

-To being with, what should I call them?
-Jenny used the terms ‘paper relief’ or ‘paper semi-relief’ pretty much interchangeably so it was hard to know whether she meant there to be a difference between the two terms.
-It took some time, but I finally decided that there was no alternative – I had to make something up so that I myself could understand them.
-So I devised a quite arbitrary categorisation, dividing them into two main series: ‘cut outs’ and ‘paper reliefs’
+Jenny had used the terms ‘paper relief’ or ‘paper semi-relief’ pretty much interchangeably so it was hard to know whether she meant there to be a difference between the two terms.
+It took some time, but I finally decided that there was no alternative – I had to make up something more systematic that I myself could understand them.
+I decided to stick to Paper Relief to describe all of them, and to use two broad categories: Still Life, and Platonic Shapes.

 - Cut circles, spirals and flowers: cut circles are a sequence of large paper circles, pierced by from 1-9 cuts.
 I link these by the thought that the simple cut leads to complexity – so the original circle develops into the final flower.

-My difficulty with these categories is my conviction Jenny herself wouldn’t agree or approve.
-When she gave works titles she didn’t make such distinctions, and she rarely did give a work a title.
-Her view was that any reaction to a work of art was equally valid and should be based on looking at the work not a label.
+My difficulty with these categories was my conviction Jenny herself wouldn’t agree or approve.
+When she gave works titles she didn’t make such distinctions.
+Her view was that any reaction to a work of art was equally valid and should be based on looking at the work itself, not a label.
 In her art all natural forms are platonic shapes: flowers and spirals, for example, are circles.
-And all her works are still lifes – what I have called ‘cut outs’ may appear different because they depict actual pots but look again and they are platonic shapes.
+And all her art examines or explores natural geometry in some way – some may appear different because they depict actual pots but look again and they are platonic shapes.
 But in the end I decided that, like me, people looking at these constructions for the first time need a little help to appreciate the artist’s intention.
 If the labels confuse then I have failed but I hope they help.